aimms/documentation/dataexchange/api.rst

 	:param url: the URL for which to determine a proxy
 	:param proxyUrl: output string argument to hold the proxy URL for the given URL.

+.. js:function:: dex::client::DetermineProxyServer

+	This function sets common default options for all subsequent `dex::client` requests, in case a HTTP proxy is discovered on the network.

 .. js:function:: dex::client::Poll

 	Convenience function to poll for certain events by executing a procedure at a given interval.
 This can for instance by used to regularly check the status of a long-running REST call.
 Only one function can poll at any given moment.